Welcome to Seomra Ranga, the Hub for Primary School Resources. For the overseas visitors “Seomra Ranga” means “classroom” in the Irish language.

 Sea Life: Classification

-Caring for Animals in their EnvironmentsThis Powerpoint resource for junior classes from Sea Life Bray focuses on the different habitats of animals.
+Sea Life HabitatsThis Powerpoint resource for senior classes from Sea Life Bray focuses on the different habitats of animals.
 Whether on land or in water, different animals like different habitats.
 Some animals choose a habitat because it suits them for a particular reason.
-It also discusses what happens to an animal if their habitat become damaged.
-Suggestions are given as to how pupils can help preserve the natural habitats of animals. read more…
+It also discusses why certain conditions determine whether an animal or fish decides to live in a particular place – oxygen, cover, amount of salt in the water, temperature, food, water quality.
+Suggestions are given as to how pupils can help preserve the natural habitats of animals.
+There is also a Creature Quiz. read more…

 Categories